codedragon/Puppy_career_talk/slides.md

 ## Seek out people in jobs you want and take them to coffee
 * use your connections on linked in
 * ask them what skills they use in their job
-* how they got where they are
+* how they got where they are/advice to follow similar path
-* advice for people wanting to follow in their footsteps
 * what do they like/dislike about their present position